-Above picture: The last major work that was don on this old Pine dates back to it’s first styling in *2004!
+Above picture: The last major work that was done on this old Pine dates back to its first styling in *2004!
 All this time up to now, the tree was pampered to encourage back budding as close as possible to the trunk line.
 Well, as you can see, I got more than enough new foliage and buds to give the tree it second major styling in late fall this year!
 But there were some major decisions to be made right now as well!

 Above picture: This is the thick branch I need to remove first.
-Under need it you can see the second one that needs to go.
+Under need it, you can see the second one that needs to go.

-Above left: Judging were to cut.
+Above picture: Judging were to cut that branch.

 Above picture: So, the first one is removed!

-Above left picture: Looks better already.
+Above picture: Looks better already from the front.

-Above picture: Right and backside view.
+Above two pictures: Right and backside view.

-Above left picture: Backside view.
+Above picture: Backside view.

-Above right picture: The yellow dots show how long this branch really is.
+Above picture: The yellow dots show how long this branch really is.
 Because of the constant cutting back into new growth and pinching back that I did in the seasons after it’s first styling, the 3 small branches, just above the red line, have grown enough to now be used as the new branch tips of the future first branch.